-If you’re looking for affordable life insurance that lasts for your lifetime, guaranteed universal life may be the answer.
-This insurance policy is the best of both worlds between term life and permanent life insurance policy.
+If you’re looking for affordable life insurance that lasts your lifetime, guaranteed universal life may be the answer.
+This insurance policy is the best of both worlds between a term life and a permanent life insurance policy.

-While it’s not the least expensive policy available today, it is more affordable than its other permanent life insurance counterparts and is an excellent option for seniors looking for permanent coverage.
+While it’s not the least expensive policy available today, it is more affordable than its other permanent life insurance counterparts.
+It is an excellent option for seniors looking for permanent coverage.

 We review GUL insurance, how it works, and its pros and cons below.